ekhadley/deepgrid/README.md

 apparently works for updating weights, but means the actual loss number doesnt really measure anything useful.
 This is a pretty common property of RL algorithms.

-The trained net I have included (trained for the default parameters I gave at the top) has played 50k episodes, with a batch size of 64, totalling 3.2 million experiences trained on.
-Its average score is 52.
+The trained net I have included (trained for the default parameters I gave at the top) has played 100k episodes, with a batch size of 64, totalling 6.4k million states seen in training.
+Its average score is
-This is about the lower limit of human performance, maybe a stupid human, or a child, or a smart monkey.
-But for ~2hrs training, this is aint bad. average score 53 means it on average picks up 7 rewards, (Out of 12 on the board) so it's pathing is actually pretty effecient.
+60. This is about the average human performance, maybe a stupid human, or a child, or a smart monkey.
+Average score 60 means it on average picks up almost 8 rewards, (Out of 12 on the board) so it's pathing is actually pretty effecient.
 I had some nice score gains for doing extra training with low epsilon (0.05-0.01) after the main training run.
 Training with higher epsilon at this point actually started hurting my performance.
 Probably an estimation bias going on that causes this.

 ## Simple Policy Optimization
 Policy Optimization is the basis of many more capable agents in more complex environments.
 Instead of